top of page

 1. Exercise to regenerate knee cartilage

-“People believe knee cartilage is gradually worn out and cannot be regenerated, but it is wrong,” Tatsumi says.
+“People believe knee cartilage is gradually worn out and cannot be regenerated, but it is wrong,” Tatsumi says in the book.

 “Even when it is reduced to a half or a quarter, it is possible to regenerate it with the right care,” he said.